ibm-cloud-docs/cloud-databases/db-version-policy.md

 Database|Versioning Schema
 ----------|---------
+DataStax|Major versions are the first number in a `major.minor.patch` version number.
 Elasticsearch|Major versions are the first number in a `release.version.maintenance` version number.
 EnterpriseDB|Major version is defined by the first number in the version number. etcd|Major versions are the first number in a `major.minor.patch` version number.